elondemirok/elondemirok.github.io/_posts/2025-12-14-just-write-big-spec.md

 What they rarely see is the real creative pipeline:

 - the half-formed idea
 - the messy sketches
 - the evolving intent
+- the PRD, ADR, RFC
 - the business pressure
-- the “oh wait, that assumption is wrong” moment
+- the “oh wait, that assumption is wrong” moment, discovery
 - the repeated human corrections
+- the random experiment
 - the thousand micro-decisions that shape a product

-In real engineering work, the ideas that become the code are not captured cleanly side-by-side with the final code.
-They happen in conversations, in someone’s head, on a whiteboard, in a notebook, or in a Slack thread that disappears into history.
+At work, the ideas that become the code are not captured cleanly side-by-side with the final code.
+They happen in conversations, in someone’s head, on a whiteboard, in a wiki page, or in a Slack thread.

-Documentation tries to approximate it—but documentation is always lossy.
+Documentation tries to approximate it, but documentation is always lossy.

 So you can hand a model a “complete spec,” and it can still produce something technically correct while completely missing what you meant.

----

-## Why a Long Spec Can Still Produce Nothing

-A long spec assumes that if you describe enough, the system can reconstruct the intended product.

-But **description fidelity isn’t reality fidelity**.

-There’s a classic compression problem here: